 The power of attorney becomes responsible for the strategic direction and high-level decisions for the fund.
 These include the formulation, review and execution of the fund’s investment strategy and making investment decisions for the fund.
 “As trustees, they become responsible for the fund’s compliance and can be personally liable for any trustee penalties issued by the ATO,” she adds.

 Importantly, members can’t tell the trustee what to do.
 If they do, they will be performing the central management and control for the fund.
 Should this occur, the fund might become non-compliant.
 Closing the SMSF is another option but this may involve tax consequences and an administration nightmare.

 Says Scotchbrook: “The fund will need to sell its investments to rollover the member benefits to another superannuation fund.
 This may trigger capital gains and income tax.
 The fund will need to ensure sufficient funds are retained to pay the final tax liability on lodgement of the final return.”

 If all this sounds unduly complex it is, and the Self-Managed Super Fund Association (SMSFA) is calling for the government to simplify the rules.

 “We think the active member contribution test should be dropped altogether and the central management control test should be more flexible.
-At the moment, you either satisfy the definition or you don’t, and if you don’t then the fund is non-complying,” says Peter Hogan, the SMSFA’s head of technical.
+At the moment, you either satisfy the definition or you don’t, and if you don’t then the fund is non-complying,” says Peter Hogan, the SMSFA’s Head of Technical.

 “This is something we’ve been raising with Treasury since it changed the definitions in 2007.
 The view is this isn’t a huge problem, so it’s not a high-priority issue.
 But it doesn’t matter whether there are lots of people failing this test or only a few.
-It isn’t right that a fund should lose 45 per cent of assets simply because someone happens to be living overseas.
+It isn’t right that a fund should lose 45% of assets simply because someone happens to be living overseas.
 This needs to be reviewed as to how this might be avoided.”